dotnet add package magic.lambda.crypto --version 16.11.5

 Internally this is used in Magic by invoking the above slot with the value of its auth secret during startup and setup.
 Since this value can be manually edited by the end user, this provides you with a "super paranoid" solution to ensure extremely large amounts of entropy in its internal CSRNG instance.
 If you wish to further seed the CSRNG, you can invoke at any point in time, with some random humanly provided gibberish, further adding to its entropy, which later will be used when ever some cryptographically secured random strings or bytes are required, such as when generating key pairs, using combination cryptography, etc. Such seed invocations are "cummulative" and adds to the existing entropy, implying for each invocation to [crypto.seed], the CSRNG engine of Magic becomes more unpredictable.

-This library also supports several cryptographic services, but first a bit of cryptography theory.
+The magic.lambda.crypto project supports several cryptographic functions, but first a bit of cryptography theory.
 Public key cryptography, or what's often referred to as "asymmetric cryptography" is based upon a key pair.
 One of your keys are intended for being publicly shared, and is often referred to as "your public key".
 This key can do two important things.

 - Your public key can encrypt data such that only its private counterpart key can decrypt the data